anhhd/analyticsbicc.github.io/_posts/2017-01-16-basket-analysis.md

 ### Business Impact

 BICC estimate the TOI impact after converting all potential retail and SME customers is: **52 Billion VND per year**.
-As of 20 Sep, 2016, a total of 1,290 retail and SME customers have been converted to i2b already (3% conversion rate), bringing in 1.5 Billion VND of total TOI impact. bringing in 1.5 Billion VND of total TOI impact.
+As of 20 Sep, 2016, a total of 1,290 retail and SME customers have been converted to i2b already (3% conversion rate - **3 times** higher than normal), bringing in 1.5 Billion VND of total TOI impact. bringing in 1.5 Billion VND of total TOI impact.